Your Pet, Our Passion.

 Non-clumping cat litter

 Although many non-clumping litters are quite good at absorbing urine, once they are saturated, urine will pool in the bottom of the tray.
-At this point, the whole tray will need cleaning.
+If this is the type you prefer to use, the whole tray will need cleaning before this point.
 Smell tends to be a good indicator of when it needs to be changed too.

 Clumping cat litter

 Clumping cat litter can be changed less frequently than non-clumping.
 As the litter absorbs urine, it forms a solid clump that can be easily removed.
-If you take poops and pees out of the tray each day and only one cat is using it, clumping litter may only need to be completely changed every two weeks, but if more than one cat is using the tray, aim for at least once a week.
+If you take poops and pees out of the tray each day and only one cat is using it, clumping litter may only need to be completely changed every week, but if more than one cat is using the tray, aim for more frequently.
 If you spot a lot of the litter becoming clumped or wet, this is a sign that it is time to change the whole lot and give the tray a thorough clean.

 Cleaning your cat’s litter tray